 COMMON BUSINESS CONTRACTS

-Below we will describe some common types of business contracts that we can customize and draft for your business:
+What are some common business contracts Business Law Group can customize and draft for my business?

-- Properly naming the parties and establish authority to act on behalf of any party that is a business entity (LLC, Corporation, Nonprofit)
+- Properly naming the parties and establishing an authority to act on behalf of any party that's a business entity (LLC, Corporation, Nonprofit)

-- Describing with specificity all elements of the services being provided by the service provider and the timing of delivery
+- Specifically describing all elements of the services being provided by the service provider and the timing of delivery

 - When payments should be made and which party makes the payments